sunfounder/picar-x/docs/source/python_video_car.rst

 **How it works?**

-Most of this code is described in :ref:`Computer Vision` and :ref:`Let PiCar-X Move`.
+Most of this code is described in :ref:`Computer Vision` and :ref:`Let PiCar-X Move`, with the addition of the OpenCV ``waitKey()`` function.

-You also need to learn about the following.

 .. code-block:: python

     k = cv2.waitKey(1) & 0xFF

-``waitKey()`` is a function of OpenCV waiting for key press events, and it is also the only way to get and process events in HighGUI.
-This function only works if at least one HighGUI window has been created and is active.
+The ``waitKey()`` is a function that waits for key-press events, and is also the only method to obtain and process events in HighGUI.
+This function will only work if at least one HighGUI window has been created and is active.

 * `High-level GUI <https://docs.opencv.org/3.4/d7/dfc/group__highgui.html>`_
 * `waitKey - OpenCV <https://docs.opencv.org/3.4/d7/dfc/group__highgui.html#ga5628525ad33f52eab17feebcfba38bd7>`_